Frequently Asked Questions

 What ages do you work with?

-Jaclyn counsels children and adolescents.
-She has experience with clients of all ages, but her expertise is counseling clients aged 2.5-18 years and consulting with their caregivers.
+Our therapists counsel children, adolescents, and parents.
+We each have experience with clients of all ages, but our expertise is counseling clients aged 2.5-18 years and consulting with their caregivers.

 Kate coaches parents and caregivers, giving them the tools they need to promote effective communication and develop consistent routines that are developmentally appropriate.